History of Christ Church Monticello

 A long line of Ministers has served Christ Church, and it has the distinction of having ordained eight Deacons to the Priesthood within its walls.

-If you come to visit us, you'll find about one hundred people attending on Sunday and about thirty on Wednesday evening.
+If you come to visit us, you'll find about sixty five people attending on Sunday.
 People tell us we're a pretty friendly bunch, but we won't pester you with more attention than you want (unless you show up four or five times; then we may try to put you in charge of something!)